matiasburni/controlled_jenkins_update-center/README.md

 If you want you can fork and edit the versions...

 OPTION2: You can use the stable version https://updates.jenkins-ci.org/stable/update-center.json which is updated les frequently.

+OPTION3: After Jenkins 2.x you can disable this notification on http://<jenkins_instance>/configure > Administrative monitors configuration > "Jenkins Update Notification"